peterthenelson/fiolin/DESIGN.md

   so I don't think it's worth messing with this.
 Also, start up time is abysmal.
 - **Lua:** This is sort of the ideal embedded language, but...
   - Everyone knows python and no one knows lua.
-  - There are multiple ports to the browser; not clear to me which to use.
+  - There are multiple ports to the browser.
+It's not clear to me which to use.
-  - You absolutely need to do things like zip/unzip files and whatnot; python is more batteries-included, as opposed to needing to reimplement basic stuff for the sandboxed environment.
+  - You absolutely need to do things like zip/unzip files and whatnot.
+Python is more batteries-included, as opposed to needing to reimplement basic stuff for the sandboxed environment.